 - Arctic Ecosystems Field Course - Sweden

-- Marine Ecology Field Course - Anglesey
+- Coastal and Marine Ecology Field Course - Anglesey

-- Environmental Interpretation Field Course - Ireland
+- Urban Ecology Field Course - Sheffield

 The field courses are a fantastic opportunity for you to carry out your own research and develop an understanding of the ecology and biodiversity of different habitats across the globe.